Annual Rick Billings Memorial Award

 2021 Winner - Wayne Pullan

-The 2021 Rick Billings Memorial Award was awarded to Wayne Pullan.
+The 2021 Rick Billings Award was awarded to Wayne Pullan.
 Wayne is the Regional Director of Bureau of Reclamation’s Upper Colorado Basin Region and former Federal Co-Chair from April 2020 to May 2021.
 He was a decisive leader during a major period of transition for the Collaborative Program, and was often praised for his ability to provide clarity and guidance during EC meetings.
 Without a doubt, Wayne was instrumental in transforming the Collaborative Program into the program it is today.

 Wayne Pullan